This article was updated on November 30th, 2020

 - iOS Device

-A WiFi connection is used to communicate between the controller and UAV drone.
-So keep in mind if you’re in a dense metro area you might have difficulty flying due to the excessive amount of wireless equipment in these areas.
+A WiFi connection is used to communicate between the controller and the drone, so keep in mind that if you are in a dense metro area, you may have trouble flying due to the excessive amount of wireless equipment in these areas.

-In the traditional setup with the remote controller + device, you will be connecting your device up to your drone remote controller with a USB cable.
-Most newer drones come with connectors for USB Type-C (Android), Lightning Connector (iOS) and Standard Micro-USB (Older Android Devices) which are long enough for most phones.
-You will likely need a longer cord if you want to hook up your remote controller up to a 10-inch tablet.
+In the traditional remote control + device, connect your device to your drone remote with a USB cable.
+Most newer drones have ports for USB Type-C (Android), Lightning Connector (iOS) and Standard Micro-USB (Older Android Devices) that are long enough for most phones.
+You will probably need a longer cable if you want to connect your remote to a 10-inch tablet.

-DJI included a smart controller with their Phantom 4 Pro+ model which integrates a device with their GO app and the controller together into one device.
-No cords!
-They have continued this trend after the launch of the Mavic 2 Pro & Zoom by offering what they call a Smart Controller which has a lot of the same advantages as what was included in the P4P+ with faster setup and freedom to have your smart phone for other purposes like requesting flight approval or checking the weather, which I really prefer over relying on one device.
+DJI has incorporated a smart controller in its Phantom 4 Pro+ model that combines a device with its GO app and controller in one device – no cords!
+They have continued this trend after the launch of the Mavic 2 Pro & Zoom by offering what they call the Smart Controller, which has many of the same benefits as what was included in the P4P +, with faster setup and the freedom to have your smartphone for other purposes such as flight approval or weather control, which I really prefer rather than relying on one device.

 The Smart Controller has an HDMI port if you want to output your display to a larger 4K external display.
 This digital screen that you would pair with this output would be optimized for display in direct sunlight.

 The DJI Smart Controller is compatible with the follow drones: